mindspore-ai/mindspore/model_zoo/research/audio/wavenet/README.md

     --is_numpy                   whether using numpy for inference or not --output_path                path to save synthesized audio
-    --speaker_id                 specific speaker of data in case for multi-speaker datasets, not used currently
+    --speaker_id                 specific speaker of data in case for multi-speaker datasets, not used currently --platform                   specify platform to be used, defeault is "GPU"
 ```

 More parameters for training and evaluation can be set in file `hparams.py`.